 If your visit coincides with the Cloncurry Stockman’s Challenge and Campdraft, you’ll be able to witness skillful displays of bush horsemanship in a tribute to the Australian horseman.
 Horses and their riders work together to overcome obstacles, move cattle and demonstrate their ability, training and presentation in a series of timed events.

-Cloncurry is an Urban Location area within the local government area of Cloncurry in Queensland, it is located approximately 1475kms from the capital Brisbane and extends over an area of 8108.944 square kilometers.
+Cloncurry is an Urban Location area within the local government area of Cloncurry in Queensland, it is located approximately 1475kms from the capital Brisbane and extends over an area of 8108.944 square kilometres.
 Cloncurry has a recorded population of 2719 residents and is within the Australian Eastern Standard Time zone Australia/Brisbane.

 If you are planning a visit to Cloncurry we’ve put together some of the things you can see or do while you are here.
 These include, places to stay, tours and attractions, some upcoming events and places where you can grab a meal.
 Go ahead, try one of the buttons above.
 Every destination has something worth seeing so start exploring… If you know Cloncurry and think we’ve missed something, let us know and we’ll share it here.